osuosl/orvsd_central/docs/source/branching.rst

 `submit_button_fix-97`

-The descriptive title should be should but also summarize the issue at hand so someone looking at the list of branches can figure out what the branch is for without having to look at the list of issues.
+The descriptive title should be short but also summarize the issue at hand so someone looking at the list of branches can figure out what the branch is for without having to look at the list of issues.